SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization: Introduction

 \section{Introduction}

-Given a composite image of which the foreground and background taken from different images, image harmonization aims to adjust the appearance of the foreground to make it compatible with the background.
-A lot of works \cite{lalonde2007using,xue2012understanding,zhu2015learning,tsai2017deep,Cong2020DoveNet,cong2021deep,guo2021iih,ling2021region} have been proposed to solve the inharmony problem in composite images.
-These image harmonization methods, however, tend to focus on adjusting the low-level statistics (i.e., color and brightness) of the foreground region rather than its shading.
+\IEEEPARstart{G}{iven} a composite image of which the foreground and background taken from different images, image harmonization aims to adjust the appearance of the foreground to make it compatible with the background.
+A lot of works \cite{lalonde2007using,xue2012understanding,zhu2015learning,tsai2017deep,Cong2020DoveNet,cong2021deep,guo2021iih,ling2021region} have been proposed to solve the inharmony problem in the composite image.
+As shown in Fig.~\ref{fig:teaser}, these image harmonization methods, however, tend to focus on adjusting the low-level statistics (i.e., color and brightness) of the foreground rather than its shading.

-The failure to model shading of existing methods can be attributed to their lack of a comprehensive understanding of the background illumination, since they cannot perceive the directional information of illumination.
-Learning-based methods, such as \cite{tsai2017deep, Cong2020DoveNet,guo2021iih,ling2021region}, are generally formulated as the image-to-image translation task where the illumination is implicitly transferred from the background region to the foreground object.
+The failure to model shadings can be attributed to the lack of a comprehensive understanding of the background illumination and its effects on the foreground elements, especially the direction and distribution of illumination cannot be perceived by these methods.
+In particular, learning-based approaches, such as \cite{tsai2017deep,Cong2020DoveNet,guo2021iih,ling2021region}, are generally formulated as the image-to-image translation task where the illumination is implicitly transferred from the background to the foreground.
 Moreover, existing large-scale image harmonization datasets \cite{tsai2017deep,Cong2020DoveNet} are devoid of perceivable shading variations.
-Therefore, it is unclear whether the methods based on these datasets can effectively deal with shading variations.
+It is questionable whether or not the networks trained with these datasets could deal with shading variations.